-An index should be created when one or more rows in a table will be used in search queries.
+Create an index when one or more rows in a table will be used in search queries.
 Indexing the rows will also allow sorting of data to be performed.

-Creating an index:
+Oreating an index:

 1. Click the Indexes object in the tree.
-The indexes in the database are listed.
+DBMaker lists the database's indexes.